joelkuiper/Llamora/README.md

 1. Download a [Phi-3.5-mini-instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) [(download Q5_K_M)](https://huggingface.co/Mozilla/Phi-3-mini-4k-instruct-llamafile/resolve/main/Phi-3-mini-4k-instruct.Q5_K_M.llamafile) llamafile.
 2. Set the `LLAMORA_LLAMAFILE` environment variable to the full path of the `.llamafile` file, or add a line like `LLAMORA_LLAMAFILE=/path/to/your/model.llamafile` to a `.env` file.

+Alternatively set `LLAMORA_LLAMA_HOST` to the address of a running Llama file (e.g. `http://localhost:8080`); this bypasses the subprocess entirely and just talks to the API endpoint.

 3. Start the server:

    ```bash
    uv run quart --app main run
    ```

    If the server starts correctly it will log something like `Running on http://127.0.0.1:5000`.
+The first time it will download an embedding model from HuggingFace, so first startup might be slow.

-   Set `QUART_DEBUG=1` for automatic reloading on code changes.
+   - Set `QUART_DEBUG=1` for automatic reloading on code changes.

-   Alternatively set `LLAMORA_LLAMA_HOST` to the address of a running Llama file (e.g. `http://localhost:8080`); this bypasses the subprocess entirely and just talks to the API endpoint.
+   - Set `LOG_LEVEL=DEBUG` for debug logging

 ### Deployment (not recommended)